o-ran-sc/nonrtric-plt-sme/servicemanager/README.md

 export SERVICE_MANAGER_ENV=development
 ```

-### Capifcore and Kong
+### CAPIFcore and Kong

-We also need Kong and Capifcore to be running.
-Please see the examples in the `configs` folder.
+We also need Kong and CAPIFcore to be running.
+Please see the examples in the `deploy` folder.
+You can also use https://gerrit.o-ran-sc.org/r/it/dep for deployment.
+Please see the notes at https://wiki.o-ran-sc.org/display/RICNR/%5BWIP%5D+Service+Manager.

 ## Build